WandeBC/RCourseFall2015/Week1_Aug24/CourseOverview.md

 - open source software
 - Nate Silver

+## Extra credit project

+Up to **10 points** possible.
+We will go over details of possible projects in next week's class.

 ## What you have due soon

-- Friday, August 28 by 12:00 pm (noon): <1 page journal entry for the week, describing how you used R. This can include details of setting up R / RStudio, including any problems you had and how you resolved them.
+- Friday, August 28 by 12:00 pm (noon): <2 page journal entry for the week, describing how you used R. This can include details of setting up R / RStudio, including any problems you had and how you resolved them.
 It could also cover working through any of the in-class group exercise you didn't get time to do today.
 It must be a Word document.
 Email this to me at brooke.anderson@colostate.edu
 - Monday, August 31 during class: First in-class quiz.
 I will post by midnight tonight the list of material that you will be responsible for.
 I will email the link to that list once it is posted on GitHub.